pojntfx/appl-alg-interpreter-binaries/README.md

 ## Usage

-After installation, you can run APL code like so:
+After installation, you can run ApplAlgInterpreter programs like so:

 ```shell
 $ iappl examples/Quersumme.apl
 ```

+See [examples](https://github.com/pojntfx/appl-alg-interpreter-binaries/blob/main/examples) for example programs and grammar.

 ## License